Bird Photography Tips

 • Try not to photograph birds through a closed window.
 That’s because the layers of glass distort the image.
 I do realize sometimes that’s all you’re going to be able to do.
 Oftentimes, if you open the window or walk outside, the bird will fly away.

 • During the colder months of the year, I remove the window screens from several windows.
 That way, I can quietly open a window and get a great shot of a nearby bird.
 But in my office, that’s a different story!
 I keep the screens off since a lot of opportunities present themselves just outside them.
+The only problem is when it’s so cold during the winter that the windows freeze shut.
+Ugh.

 • If possible, use a tripod when shooting video to keep the camera steady.

 I truly believe that engaging in wildlife photography opens up a whole new world to us.
 It makes us more observant and allows us to see things that most folks miss out on.
-Have fun taking photos of birds in your garden!
+Have fun taking photos of the birds in your garden!

 Back to Birds in the Garden section